Industry-Specific

 How do you get a business loan for a medical practice?

 Medical practices qualify for SBA 7(a) acquisition loans, equipment financing for imaging and diagnostic tools, and working-capital lines to bridge insurance reimbursement delays.
-Your file routes to ONE matched lender — based on practice revenue, NAICS 6211 classification, and DSO documentation.
+Your file routes to the funding partners best matched to it — based on practice revenue, NAICS 6211 classification, and DSO documentation.

 How insurance reimbursement DSO shapes medical practice financing